Habibmaryam/real-time-tracking-solution/README.md

 Gender: The female gender came up as the highest users of delivery services.
 The reason could be that women tend to have more shopping needs than the other genders; Males and others.

 Nationality: Although this sample is not suitable enough to represent this population, more Nigerians who were the majority of the respondents use delivery services more than other nationalities.

+### REAL TIME VS DEMOGRAPHY

+By age: Most of the respondent between 18-35 confirm that they are willing to use a real-time trackage solution if in existence.
+However, respondents who fall in the senior citizens category are not interested in the real-time tracking solution.
+This could be due to their preferences and might prefer traditional shopping to online shopping or ordering.

+By gender: More females are interested in the real-time tracking solution than males are interested.
+On the contrary, some more non-interested females are interested in the real-time tracking solution than that of non-interested males.

+Nationality: most Nigerians claim that they have used a real-time tracking system for their orders/shipments.
+On the contrary, more Nigerians have not used the real-time tracking solution for their orders/shipments.

+### TRACKING EASE VS SATISFACTION

+A correlation coefficient of 0.515 indicates a moderately strong positive correlation between "Tracking_Ease" and "Satisfaction_Level".

+This means that as the ease of tracking increases, satisfaction levels tend to increase as well.

+However, it's important to note that correlation does not imply causation, so while these variables may be correlated, there could be other factors influencing satisfaction levels.

+### FREQUENCY OF DELIVERY USAGE
+Most respondents rarely or almost never use a delivery service for their orders or packages. even in this era when e-commerce is at its boom, it is surprising to see that such is the case.

+However, we still have respondents who use delivery services multiple times a month which indicates, not entirely, the availability of demand.

+### CHALLENGES
+The above bar chart showing the distribution of challenges indicates that most people experience delay (87 from the response) in deliveries and not so much experience package misplacement.

+Communication issues are also part of the issues experienced after delay.
+There are also people who have never experienced any challenge while using a delivery service.

+### SATISFACTION VS REAL-TIME UPDATE IMPORTANCE
+A correlation coefficient was used for this analysis and it indicates that there appears to be a very weak positive relationship between Satisfaction_Level and
+RealTime_Update_Importance, but it's not substantial enough to draw strong conclusions.

+### MAP INTEGRATION WILLINGNESS
+Even without prediction, most of our respondents are willing to use this tracking solution as they see it as a solution worthy of solving their problems.

+---
+## CONCLUSION AND RECOMMENDATIONS